Dr. Wags

 K.S.

 We had a great experience!
 The staff is kind and accommodating!
 They offered us free drinks and a blanket for my sick daughter.
-We will be using this urgent care in the future!
+We will be using this urgent care for children in the future!

 L.J.

-Doctor and staff were absolutely amazing!
+Provider and staff were absolutely amazing!
 They took awesome care of my daughter.
 Actually, they went over and beyond for her care.

 C.S.